 |Parent Party [April/May]

-This parents-only event is held at a restaurant or hotel on an evening in the spring.
+This parents-only event is held every other year in the spring.
 Appetizers, dinner, dessert and drinks are served .
 If you like to devise menus, decorate or plan parties, this is the committee for you!
 There is usually a small silent auction portion of the evening.
 The Parent Party is an important part of the PTO’s community-building mission.